LopezNuance/Binary-Origin-Substellar-Companions-Analysis/ENHANCEMENTS_SUMMARY.md

 ## Conclusion

-The VLMS Companion Analysis System has been successfully enhanced with all requested features while maintaining full backward compatibility.
+The VLMS Companion Analysis System has been successfully enhanced with all the new features while maintaining full backward compatibility.
 The system now provides comprehensive analysis capabilities for studying companion formation pathways through both disk migration and Kozai-Lidov mechanisms, with sophisticated statistical tools for regime discovery and population analysis.

-All enhancements have been thoroughly tested and are ready for production use.
-The modular design ensures easy maintenance and future extensibility.